Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Coding_Problems.md

         - Will there be a solution
         - Can there be multiple solutions
         - What if input is invalid
+        - Are we prioritizing code compactness vs performance vs just approach and different solutions/methods

     > For Arrays:

         - Array of Strings (lowercase, uppercase, ASCII, Ext ASCII, unicode, Empty)
         - Array of Numbs (Integers, -ve, +ve, Decimal or floats)
         - Duplicates or unique
+        - Will the array fit in memory

     >